ARP Resources

 NIWRC Advocacy Curriculum

-Part 1, Violence Against Native Women: Root Causes, Dynamics & Trauma-Informed Advocacy, lays the foundation from a trauma-informed, culturally based background and perspective, clarifies the purpose and meaning for the work of advocates, both for those new to the work, and for those who have been doing the work for a while.
+Part 1, Violence Against Native Women: Root Causes, Dynamics & Trauma-Informed Advocacy, lays the foundation from a trauma-informed, culturally based background and perspective, clarifies the purpose and meaning for the work of advocates, both for those new to the work and for those who have been doing the work for a while.
 It contains five sections: History, Root Causes and Dynamics of Violence & Social Change, Dynamics and Tactics of Battering/ Intimate Partner Violence, Overview of Advocates’ Role, Trauma: Impact and Effects, and Trauma-Informed Approaches and Advocacy.

-This curriculum includes an electronic version of power points with Facilitator Notes, table of contents with objectives and agendas for each session.
-Folders containing background information, handouts and mindfulness/ relaxation exercises are also provided.
+An additional PowerPoint called Intersection: Sex Trafficking and Domestic Violence is included as a basic introduction to the issue of sex trafficking.
+This curriculum includes an electronic version of PowerPoint with Facilitator Notes and a table of contents with objectives and agendas for each session.
+Folders containing background information, handouts, and mindfulness/ relaxation exercises are also provided.

 This curriculum was made possible by Grant Number 90EV0452-01-00 from the Administration of Children, Youth and Families, Family and Youth Services Bureau, U.S. Department of Health and Human Services.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the U.S. Department of Health and Human Services.